ryninho/mekko/vignettes/mekko-vignette.md

 ![](mekko-vignette_files/figure-html/bar-mekko-example-1.png)<!-- -->

-Alright, so actually the weak margins on sprockets are worth as much focus as the problem with whosits.
+Alright, so actually the weak profit margins on sprockets may be worth nearly as much focus as the problem with whosits.
 Also, no high-fives for margins on the whatsits until we triple sales of them.

 Those labels are a little close together- this is a ggplot object so let's use the usual method of rotating the axes.